lucky20511/ElementProgramming/chapter1.md

 * Detect cycle in UDG   1.
 Union-find  --  cycle : union two nodes already with same group

-Presenting the Solution
+### Presenting the Solution

-Libraries
+1.Libraries \(Data Structure\)

-Focus on the top level algorithm
+2.Focus on the top level algorithm

--- Always make interviewer clearly understand your main flow of solution
+* Always make interviewer clearly understand your main flow of solution

--- It's ok to use the functions that you will implement later.
+* It's ok to use the functions that you will implement later.

-Manage the whiteboard
+3.Manage the whiteboard \(Save space\)

-Assume valid inputs
+4.Assume valid inputs

--- Should clarify the assumption with interviewer
+Should clarify the assumption with interviewer

--- Pay attention on regular case first, Then, come up with corner cases as more as possible to test your solution.
+Pay attention on regular case first, Then, come up with corner cases as more as possible to test your solution.

 Avoid Syntax Error \(Typo\)